pfgithub/interpunctbot/README.md

 # todo before ipv3

--   "An internal error occured" (commandrouter does not pass the return values (promises) for internal errors to show)
+-   migrate to newrouter (+documentation)
+-   remove ability to put no space in commands like `ip!votewhat happened`
 -   rankmoji
--   documentation